rishabh-goel/OOPS-Assignment-1/README.md

 3. Run the testcases to see the result.

 #### Using Command Line
-1. Navigate to the folder OOPSAssignment1/
+1. Navigate to the project folder
 2. Run the test cases using the command - `sbt clean compile test`

 ### <u>User execution</u>